 Do I need any further tests?

-As mentioned, the eGFR test is done to diagnose and monitor the progression and severity of CKD.
-For example, it should be done routinely at least once a year in people with stages 1 and 2 CKD, and more frequently in those with stage 3, 4 or 5 CKD.
+As mentioned, the eGFR test is done to diagnose and monitor the progression and severity of chronic kidney disease.
+For example, it should be done routinely at least once a year in people with stages 1 and 2 CKD, and more frequently in some people with stage 3 and in everyone with stage 4 or 5 CKD.

 You are likely to have routine urine dipstick tests from time to time to check for blood and protein in the urine.
 Also, blood tests may be done from time to time to check on your blood level of chemicals such as sodium, potassium, calcium and phosphate.
 The need for other tests then depends on various factors and your doctor will advise.
 For example: